UltraSimplified/nova-advanced-image/README.md

-# Nova Advanced Image Field
+# Nova5 Image Cropper Field (formerly Nova advanced image field)

-This package provides an advanced image field for Nova resources allowing you to upload, crop and resize any image.
+This package provides an advanced image field for Nova 5 resources allowing you to upload, crop and resize any image.
 It uses [Cropper.js](https://fengyuanchen.github.io/cropperjs) with [vue-cropperjs](https://github.com/Agontuk/vue-cropperjs) in the frontend and [Intervention Image](http://image.intervention.io) in the backend.

+This version has been updated to use the current v3 build of Intervention/Image and has increased compatibility with Laravel Nova version 5.

+It has been renamed to Nova5 Image Cropper to make it easier for Nova 5 users to find a tool to meet their image cropping needs.

 ![screenshot of the advanced image field](https://raw.githubusercontent.com/marshmallow-packages/nova-advanced-image/master/screenshot.png)

 ## Requirements

 This package requires **one of** the following libraries:

 - GD Library >=2.0 (used by default)
 - Imagick PHP extension >=6.5.7